sparklemotion/nokogiri.org/docs/tutorials/installing_nokogiri.md

 If you're on a platform that supports a native gem but you want to avoid using it in your project, do one of the following:

-- If you're not using bundler, then run `gem install nokogiri --platform=ruby`
+- If you're not using Bundler, then run `gem install nokogiri --platform=ruby`
 - If you are using Bundler
   - version 2.1 or later, then you'll need to run `bundle config set force_ruby_platform true`,
   - version 2.0 or earlier, then you'll need to run `bundle config force_ruby_platform true`